joshuasarmiento/portfolio/README.md

 -   Always run `npm install` after pulling new changes
 -   Feel free to use it as your own portfolio
 -   Contributions are welcome
--   Credits for design other configuration code.. [here](https://github.com/realstoman/vuejs-tailwindcss-portfolio)
+-   Credits for design other configurations [here](https://github.com/realstoman/vuejs-tailwindcss-portfolio)

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).